ceu-lang/ceu/docs/manual/v0.20/docs/storage_entities/locations.md

 The list that follows summarizes all valid locations:

-- storage class entity: variable, vector, internal event (but not external), or pool
+- storage entity: variable, vector, internal event (but not external), or pool
 - native expression or symbol
-- data field (which are storage class entities)
+- data field (which are storage entities)
 - vector index
 - vector length `$`
 - pointer dereferencing `*`